 Cryptocurrency assets are currently largely unregulated in South Africa.
 There are no specific laws or regulations that govern the use.
 Thus, cryptocurrency is not a legal tender to trade in South Africa.
 However, if you are looking forward to cross-border i.e. foreign exchange transfer to purchase the currency, there appear to be a few regulations you should be aware of.
 Follow this link to understand them in detail.
 (Source: Loc.gov)

-In the U.S, cryptocurrencies are not considered legal tender.
+In the U.S, cryptocurrencies are not legal tender.
 However, their exchange is legal, and regulations vary from state to state.
 It would not be wrong to say that the U.S is relatively undecided on where it stands regarding cryptocurrencies.
 This is because federal authorities still can’t seem to come to an agreement on what is considered to be a cryptocurrency.
 For instance, while the IRS recognizes cryptocurrencies as property and issues tax guidance, the Financial Crimes Enforcement Network, on the other hand, does not consider cryptocurrency as a legal tender.

 In Japan, cryptocurrencies are legal and are treated as property.
 Their exchange is also legal, but it is required to be registered with the Financial Services Agency (FSA).
 Compared to other countries, Japan is very progressive when it comes to cryptocurrency regulations.
 In April 2017, Bitcoin, along with other digital currencies, was recognized by the government as legal property as per the Payment Services Act.
 Japan is the biggest market for Bitcoin globally.
-As a result of growing concerns however, the Japanese Virtual Currency Exchange Association or JVCEA has been put in place to ensure regulatory compliance.
+As a result of growing concerns, however, the Japanese Virtual Currency Exchange Association (JVCEA) has been put in place to ensure regulatory compliance.